 Eligibility:

 You must be an Indian citizen, at least 18 years of age, and committed to returning to India for two years post-study.
+Applicants must also have lived in India for at least two years prior to applying.
 Moreover, preference is given to candidates with leadership experience or professional background in priority sectors.
+For most postgraduate programs, applicants are also required to have at least one year of full-time work experience (or two years part-time), as per official eligibility criteria.

 Pro Tip: This scholarship is highly competitive, so begin preparing at least 6–8 months in advance.
 Your statement of purpose and alignment with development goals are key to selection.